- TypeScript and JSX

 Concurrent test execution

 By default, Bun runs all tests sequentially within each test file.
-You can enable concurrent execution to run async tests in parallel, significantly speeding up test suites with independent tests.--concurrent flag
+Concurrent execution runs async tests in parallel, which speeds up test suites with independent tests.--concurrent flag

 Use the --concurrent flag to run all tests concurrently within their respective files: